-- 164. Whenever invention information is covered by a subclass, but is not covered by any of its groups that include technical limitations, the invention information is classified in a residual main group of that subclass.
-To facilitate locating these main groups, such residual main groups, where they are necessary, are placed at the end of the subclass scheme and designated by the standard group symbol 99/00 whenever possible. - 165.
-If for specific invention information no residual main group exists in the appropriate subclass, classification is made in the special residual main group of the appropriate section (see paragraph 163, above).
+164. Whenever invention information is covered by a subclass, but is not covered by any of its groups that include technical limitations with specific titles, the invention information is classified in a residual main group of that subclass.
+To facilitate locating these main groups, such residual main groups, where they are necessary, are placed at the end of the subclass scheme and designated by the standard group symbol 99/00 whenever possible.
+Before classifying in a residual main group, classification in another subclass or in other main groups of the same subclass should be thoroughly considered.
+Due respect should be given to the scope of such places as explained in paragraphs 92 to 99, above, which describe some situations where subject matter is classified in places whose titles do not explicitly provide for it.
+Combinations of subject matter covered by two or more different main groups should not be classified in a residual main group, unless indicated otherwise.
+The normal procedures for classification of combination-type subject matter are described in paragraphs 145, 150 and 154, above.

+165. If for specific invention information no residual main group exists in the appropriate subclass, classification is made in the special residual main group of the appropriate section (see paragraph 163, above).